-When terminating clock drivers keep in mind these guidelines for optimum phase noise and jitter performance:
+When terminating clock drivers, keep these guidelines in mind for optimum phase noise and jitter performance:

-- Transmission line theory should be followed for good impedance matching to prevent reflections. - · Clock drivers should be presented with the proper loads. - HCSL drivers are switched current outputs and require a DC path to ground through $50-\Omega$ termination. - Receivers should be presented with a signal biased to their specified DC bias level (common-mode voltage) for proper operation.
+- Transmission line theory should be followed for good impedance matching to prevent reflections. - Clock drivers should be presented with the proper loads. - HCSL drivers are switched current outputs and require a DC path to ground through $50-\Omega$ termination. - Receivers should be presented with a signal biased to their specified DC bias level (common-mode voltage) for proper operation.
 Some receivers have self-biasing inputs that automatically bias to the proper voltage level; in this case, the signal should normally be AC coupled.